Linux-Plebeian/fun-bash-files/README.md

 ImBoredSoIMadeAMaze.py - a basic demo for a maze game

-ImBoredSoIMadeAMazeButWithKeyboardInputs.py - Same maze as before, uses keyboard inputs rather than on-screen buttons
+ImBoredSoIMadeAMazeButWithKeyboardInputs.py - Same maze as before, uses keyboard inputs rather than on-screen buttons, uses W A S D for up, down, left, right